syncfusion-content/xamarin-docs/Xamarin/Charts/charttypes.md

 ## Direction

-This [`HorizontalDirection`] and [`VerticalDirection`] property is used to set horizontal and vertical error value in the following type of directions.
-The default value is [`Both`]
+The [`HorizontalDirection`] and [`VerticalDirection`] properties are used to set the direction of error bar lines.
+The default value is [`Both`].

-* [`Both`] - used to set error value in positive and negative direction.
+* `Both` - used to set error value in positive and negative direction.

-* [`Minus`] - used to set error value in negative direction.
+* `Minus` - used to set error value in negative direction.

-*  [`Plus`] - used to set error value in positive direction.
+*  `Plus` - used to set error value in positive direction.

 {% tabs %}

 {% highlight xaml %}

 <chart:ErrorBarSeries ItemsSource = "{Binding CarDistributionDetails}"
                       XBindingPath = "Country"
                       YBindingPath = "Value"
                       Type = ErrorBarType.Fixed
                       Mode = ErrorBarMode.Both
                       HorizontalDirection = ErrorBarDirection.Both
                       VerticalDirection = ErrorBarDirection.Both
                       HorizontalErrorValue = 1
                       VerticalErrorValue = 3
 </chart:ErrorBarSeries>

 {% endhighlight %}